-- PENTA/ EURIPIDES² projects are industry driven, technically innovative and business oriented.
+- PENTA and EURIPIDES² projects are industry driven, technically innovative and business oriented.

-- Detailed guidelines on the requirements for a project are contained in the Project Outline and Full Project proposal templates that can be accessed in the PENTA/EURIPIDES² Project Zone.
+- Detailed guidelines on the requirements for a project are contained in the Project Outline and Full Project proposal templates that can be accessed in the PENTA and EURIPIDES² Project Zone.

 Two-stage Call process